 Europium(III) nitrate

 Summary

-Europium(III) nitrate is an inorganic compound with the formula Eu(NO3)3.
-Its hexahydrate is the most common form, which is a colorless hygroscopic crystal.
+Europium(III) nitrate is an inorganic compound with the formula Eu(NO3)3·x(H2O).
+The hexahydrate is a common salt.
+It forms colorless hygroscopic crystals.

+Europium(III) nitrate